MIIS-META-Lab/learnR/basics.md

     ## b    4    5    6
     ## c    7    8    3

-We can access the third row by using subscripts, i.e. `our variable[row, ]`...
+We can access the third row by using subscripts, i.e. `variable[row, ]`...

 ``` r
 third_row <- my_matrix[3,]